harlekoy/hirealoo-coding-challenge/README.md

 4. Test different frequency options and custom configurations

 The component will automatically update the JSON output as you make selections, demonstrating how the data would be sent to your backend controller.

+## Available UI Components

+The project includes a comprehensive set of Shadcn-nuxt components:

+- **Button**: Various button styles and variants
+- **Card**: Card layout components with header, content, footer, and actions
+- **Checkbox**: Checkbox input components
+- **Label**: Form label components
+- **Radio Group**: Radio button group components
+- **Select**: Dropdown select components with search and scrolling

+All components are fully typed with TypeScript and follow Shadcn design principles for consistency and accessibility.